gravitee-lab/GraviteeCiCdOrchestrator/README.md

 https://gravitee-lab.github.io/GraviteeReleaseOrchestrator/

-A Component in `Gravitee`'s CICD, that orchestrates Gravitee CICD, bringing distributed builds in.
+A distributed software which orchestrates all Gravitee CI CD Processes, bringing distributed builds in.

 # How it works